McMaster-Baby-Lab/handbook/pages/recruitment/index.md

 permalink: /recruitment
 ---

-# Participant Recruitment Procedures
+# Participant Recruitment

-Here, we outline the basics of recruiting participants for our studies, including the tools and typical procedures.
-{: .fs-6 .fw-300 }
+Psychological research relies greatly on participants.
+It is even more crucial for developmental research given its complex inclusion criteria.
+Here, you will learn typical procedures, tools, and some tips about recruiting participants for developmental studies.